Laksh47/PR-Review-Buddy/README.md

 ## Desc

-Pull Requests - Review Buddy

-Pairs up teammates for PR reviews every sprint
+Pull Requests - Review Buddy, pairs up teammates for PR reviews every sprint.

+Uses Github Actions to run the job everyday or every week or every month, depending on the sprint.

+Currently, the action is set to run at 05:00 UTC on the 31th in Feb.
+(Basically never :P)

 Basic API calls to JIRA and Slack